Pediatric functional MRI (fMRI)

 It can be helpful to explain to your child that they will need to lie still in a small space.
 It can also be helpful to explain that the scanner can make loud noises, but that’s a normal part of the procedure.

-What questions should I ask my provider about Pediatric Functional MRI (fMRI)?
+What questions should I ask my provider about a pediatric functional MRI (fMRI)?

 • What do you learn from an fMRI that’s different from what you learn from a regular MRI?